 Annually, the principal of each school is responsible for reviewing copyright policies and "Procedures for Evaluation and Selection of Educational Media" with the school staff.
 The principal may delegate this responsibility to the library media specialist.
-Personnel shall sign the Copyright and Educational Media Policy Agreement-to acknowledge receipt of the policies and quidelines.
+Personnel shall annually acknowledge the awareness of sign the Copyright and Educational Media Policy Agreement (required PGS course) to acknowledge receipt of the policies and guidelines.
 These forms should be kept on file at each school site.